Pendergaster/snippy/README.md

 Also more formats needs to be implemented to make copy paste work on applications like libreoffice.

 Project uses [Sean Barrets image utilies](https://github.com/nothings/stb/blob/master/stb_image_write.h) to generate png image.
-Also to use project, target requires Xinerama (most system has this to manage multiple physical screens) and Xdbe (window double buffering to reduce flickering) X extensions.
+Also project requires Xinerama (most system has this to manage multiple physical screens) and Xdbe (window double buffering to reduce flickering) X extensions from target computer.

 This is very much utility for my own personal needs